mrDoctorWho/ejabberd_mod_gcm/README.md

 As you may know, Google Cloud Messaging **won't work** as you expect without the client part.

-You won't find the instructions how to create your own Google Cloud Messaging client.
+You won't find the instructions how to create your own Google Cloud Messaging client here.
 Although, [this](https://developer.android.com/google/gcm/client.html) example should work fine.

 You also need to send this stanza to the server over the XMPP connection, to let the server know your client key:
 ```xml